StyleShare/poeditor-cli/README.md

 ## Features

-* Exporting translation files directly from POEditor to your project directory
+* 📚 Exporting translation files directly from POEditor to your project directory
-* Mapping translation directory dynamically
+* 🎲 Mapping translation directory dynamically
-* Replacing `%s` with `%@` for Apple strings
+* 🍎 Replacing `%s` with `%@` for Apple strings
-* We use it on our products
+* 📦 We use it in our products

 ## Installation